|

 Saturday, August 6 BOULDER A display of many large photos and text about nuclear weapons and the tragedies of Hiroshima and Nagasaki 9:00 am to 2:00 pm at the Boulder Farmers' Market, close to 13th street and Arapaho street.
 People will be taught to create origami cranes and other creations.

 Saturday, August 6 BOULDER Protest NATO Expansion and Military Exercises on Russia's Borders No to Nuclear War!
 11 a.m. to noon.
-Corner of Broadway and Canyon, Boulder.
-PLEASE JOIN US.
-We have signs.

-| The Rocky Mountain Peace and Justice Center needs your action, your time and your support.
+The Rocky Mountain Peace and Justice Center needs your action, your time and your support.
 It is only with the help of our friends and supporters that we are able to continue this work, and we are most grateful for you.
 We'd love for you to make a monthly donation and become part of our Sustainers' Circle.
-Please call us at 303-444-6981.
-Our website is www.rmpjc.org. | | | | | |
+Please call us at303-444-6981.
+Our website is www.rmpjc.org.

-| Events:
+Events:

 Thursday, July 21 BOULDER International Affairs and the UN - International Economic Issues of the US Presidential Election.
 Resource person - Robert McNown, retired CU Professor of Economics and President of the UNA Boulder County Chapter, Boulder Creek Room at the main library from 1 to 3.)